 Working in Mexico

 Working in Mexico brings with it many challenges, first among them the actual job search.
-In 2013, Mexico had an unemployment rate of 4.9%, and unskilled workers in particular have a hard time finding jobs.
+In the last quarter of 2015, Mexico had an unemployment rate of 4.2%, and unskilled workers in particular have a hard time finding jobs.
 However, there is no reason for you to give up on your dream.
 Certain professions are on the rise, and skilled expat professionals are always welcome.

 While your dream of working in Mexico may include making a living near white beaches, palm trees, and colorful cocktails, you should carefully consider your options before deciding to open a business in an already saturated market.
 It may be tempting for self-made expats to open a beach bar, a restaurant, or a B&B in Mexico, but keeping up with the competition can be quite a challenge.

 People interested in investing or working in Mexico might find what they are looking for in the major industries, such as tobacco, chemicals, food and beverages, iron and steel, mining, textiles, and tourism.

 The logistics and transportation sectors as well as infrastructure and the service industry are going through major growth periods at the moment.
 So, if Mexico’s major industries are of no interest to you, looking into these might be a good idea.

 Teaching makes a lot of sense if you are not yet fluent in Spanish.
 You can find such positions at preparatorias (high schools), universities, and language schools.
 Alternatively, you can even do some private tutoring.
 Job listings can easily be found online, for example on Teachers Latin America.

 Especially Mexico City and Guadalajara are the places to go for prospective language teachers planning on working in Mexico.
 Positions at universities and high schools usually open up some time in advance of a new term.
 Ask for an interview appointment with the director of the school or the language department.
 Keep in mind, however, that academic teaching jobs require qualifications beyond being a native speaker.